What is a Power of Attorney?

-We also offer discounts to staff members of the University of Edinburgh and Falkirk Council – please contact us for details or consult your staff discount scheme handbook.
+We also offer a 10% discount to staff members of the University of Edinburgh – please contact us for details or consult your staff discount scheme handbook.

 If you have any questions about Powers of Attorney in Scotland or about our fees please call Quill Legal today or complete our online contact form.